isovel/isovel/README.md

 <!-- ![](https://nocache.advaith.workers.dev/?url=https://visitor-badge.glitch.me/badge?page_id=toastythetoaster.toastythetoaster) -->

 ## heya, i'm iso!
-I'm a full-stack developer (and occasional digital artist) from upstate NY
+I'm a full-stack developer (and occasional digital artist) from Seattle

-I spend almost all of my free time either working on [silly side-projects](https://isota.ch/projects) or hanging out with friends on Discord or in VR!
+I spend almost all of my free time either working on [fun side-projects](https://isota.ch/projects) or hanging out with friends on Discord or in VR!

 ## cool projects i've worked on:
 - [ipv4.party](https://ipv4.party): A war of attrition, fought by exerting control over as many IP addresses as possible!